TokTok/toktok-stack/README.md

 To build the stack, first you need to install some software.
 This guide assumes an installation of Debian GNU/Linux version 9 and that you are in the `toktok-stack` directory.
-There is partial support for Mac OS X and FreeBSD, but not all targets can be built on those systems.
+There is partial support for macOS and FreeBSD, but not all targets can be built on those systems.

 #### Bazel